-330. This Schedule provides relief (referred to as "charities relief") from LTT where the buyer in a land transaction is a qualifying charity, subject to certain conditions being met.
+363. This Schedule provides relief (referred to as "charities relief") from LTT where the buyer, or one of the buyers, in a land transaction is a qualifying charity, subject to certain conditions being met.
+Charities relief is provided so that the resources of the charity can be used for furthering the charitable purposes of the charity rather than payment of LTT.